Get Some (The Boys episode): Plot

 During a mission against a sniper, Homelander and Queen Maeve discuss Translucent, who has been missing for two days, and that Stillwell and Vought's CEO Stan Edgar seems to care more about A-Train's race than finding Translucent.
 They also disclose their past relationship, revealing that at one time they were dating.
 Homelander then kills the sniper and shoots at Queen Maeve's armor to make it look like the killing was in self-defense.
 Homelander is initially reluctant to go to the race, but Queen Maeve convinces him to go.

 The next day, The Boys arrive at the race to steal a Compound V vial from A-Train.
 Hughie talks with M.M. about killing Translucent, with the former admitting that he felt good about killing him, though M.M. warns him against feeling so, comparing it unfavourably to A-Train's addiction to Compound V. During the race, Frenchie sneaks into The Seven changing room to steal a vial, though he is nearly discovered after an enraged Annie returns to the room.
 This forces Hughie to distract her, much to the latter's comfort.
 They start to bond after opening up to each other.
 During the race, Homelander and Butcher exchange glances, with Homelander seeming to recognize him.

 After the race, A-Train breaks the promise he made to Popclaw, telling the media that he is single and not in a relationship.
 Heartbroken and enraged, Popclaw gets high on Compound V. When The Boys return to the van, M.M. deduces through her behavior that she has consumed some of the Compound V. Back at her apartment, Popclaw's landlord arrives and asks for overdue rent.
-However, Popclaw seduces him into having sex but accidentally kills him by crushing his head, much to her horror.
+Popclaw seduces him into having sex but accidentally kills him by crushing his head, much to her horror.
 With the Boys having recorded a video of the murder, Butcher blackmails Popclaw into becoming their informant and giving them more information on the origins of Compound-V.

 Back in Seven Tower, Homelander and The Deep bring a box containing the remains of Translucent to Stillwell.
 The box contains a warning from The Boys that reads "coming for you."